wp-plugins/hms-testimonials/readme.txt

 == Changelog ==

+= 2.2.8 =
+* Fixed a few undefined index warnings
+* Added ID attributes to the testimonials

 = 2.2.7 =
 * Added list of groups a testimonial is in on the main testimonials page
 * Added visual editor to author fields